How to Manage Pests

 If you think psyllids are present, use a hand lens to look for small yellow eggs, psyllid nymphs with their waxy tubules, and adults.
 Immature stages (eggs and nymphs) are limited to tender new leaves and they don’t fly, so monitoring efforts are most effective when directed toward these stages on feather flush.

-If you think you have found the Asian citrus psyllid, immediately contact your county agricultural commissioner’s office, or call the CDFA Exotic Pest Hotline at 1-800-491-1899.
-Personnel from CDFA will inspect plants for the presence of this psyllid and send insect specimens to diagnostic laboratories for identification and testing for the presence of Huanglongbing.
-If the insect is identified as an Asian citrus psyllid, then the quarantine will expand to include that location, and citrus and other Asian citrus psyllid host plants will be treated to control the psyllid.
+If you are in an area that is new to the psyllid, they will come to your residence and take a sample.
+If the insect is identified as an Asian citrus psyllid, then the quarantine will expand to include that location, and citrus and other Asian citrus psyllid host plants will be treated by CDFA personnel to control the psyllid.

 Citrus Greening Disease home page.
 United States Department of Agriculture.
-Accessed May 4, 2012.
+Accessed May 1, 2013.

 Grafton-Cardwell, E. E., K. E. Godfrey, M. E. Rogers, C. C. Childers, and P. A. Stansly.
 2006.
 Asian Citrus Psyllid .
 Oakland: Univ.
 Calif.
 Agric.
 Nat.
 Res.
 Publ.
 8205.
-Last accessed May 4, 2012.
+Last accessed May 1, 2013.

 Polek, M., G. Vidalakis, and K. E. Godfrey.
 2007.
 Citrus Bacterial Canker Disease and Huanglongbing (Citrus Greening) .
 Oakland: Univ.
 Calif.
 Agric.
 Nat.
 Res.
 Publ.
 8218.
-Last accessed May 4, 2012.
+Last accessed May 1, 2013.